aguasdearuanda/zelio/README.md

 # Zelio Classroom Management

-This is a volunteer project to https://www.aguasdearuanda.org.br/ that will control classroom students attendance.
+This is an open source project that will control classroom students attendance.

 ## Project